Search

 Less Expensive Borrowing Options

 Health Professions Student Loans (HPSL) and Loans for Disadvantaged Students (LDS) are potential federal alternatives to Direct loans for veterinary school if they are available for your education program and if you are eligible to receive them.
-They do, however, require you to provide your parents’ financial information in order to determine your eligibility.

 Avoid Private Student Loans for Veterinary School